 Definitions of Unsatisfactory Performance for tenure track/tenured faculty: Unsatisfactory performance in Teaching is demonstrated by a failure to meet the responsibilities expected in school policies with respect to instruction, mentoring, or supervision of students, including students’ evaluations of instruction that indicate unsatisfactory performance on the college instrument’s rating scale and unsatisfactory performance identified from other evidence defined by the policies of the faculty member’s school.
 Unsatisfactory performance in the area of Scholarship/Creative Activity shall consist of failure to meet the criteria of satisfactory performance in scholarship/creative activity as defined in school policy or a violation of the principles of academic integrity such as engaging in academic dishonesty by intentionally misappropriating the scholarly or creative activity of others.
 Unsatisfactory performance in the area of Service includes failure to meet the responsibilities of faculty governance, among other things it includes no evidence of service contributions as defined in a school’s policy and consistently poor quality of contributions, as defined by school standards, in those activities an individual has agreed to perform.

-If the faculty member does not agree with the Director’s evaluation, he or she may request a separate evaluation from the Dean, whose decision is final.
+If the faculty member does not agree with the Director’s evaluation, he or she may appeal to a higher authority (the Dean) per ACD 506-10, whose decision is final.
 A faculty member must appeal the school director’s evaluation within 30 calendar days of receiving that evaluation.

 7. Annual evaluations do not cumulate into tenure and promotion decisions.
 Annual performance evaluations are retrospective and summative, whereas tenure and promotion reviews are prospective and summative.